Huawei P50 Pro review: a fantastic but flawed flagship phone

 The Huawei P50 Pro is a good choice for those who don't need access to Google's apps

-Huawei P50 Pro review: gold phone with shadows
+Huawei P50 Pro review: holding phone up against a wall

 (Image credit: Future)